 Here's Why None of Those Really Achieve Anything

 But, and it’s a big but, none of those usual parenting responses would strengthen my relationship with my child.
 None of them would bolster our connection.

-My friend and colleague Pam Leo (author of Connection Parenting) says that when it comes to parenting strategies, do what’s going to bring connection.
-If it’s going to break connection don’t do it.
+My friend and colleague Pam Leo (author of Connection Parenting) says that when it comes to parenting strategies, do what's going to bring connection.
+If it’s going to break the connection don’t do it.